tfb-sv/ER-SFXRecolorTool/README.md

 ## Prerequisites
 - Ensure all game files are uncompressed using [UXM Selective Unpacker](https://github.com/Nordgaren/UXM-Selective-Unpack.git).
 - Be familiar with and ready to use [ModEngine2](https://github.com/soulsmods/ModEngine2.git).
-- Download the latest release of [WitchyBND](https://github.com/ividyon/WitchyBND.git) to your computer.
+- Be familiar with and ready to use [WitchyBND](https://github.com/ividyon/WitchyBND.git).

 ## Notes
 - Covers SFX files of DLC as well as those from the base game.